 The Board may make, amend, and repeal the Bylaws of the Corporation.
 Any Bylaw made by the Board under the powers conferred hereby may be amended or repealed by the Board (except as specified in any such Bylaw so made or amended) or by the stockholders in the manner provided in the Bylaws of the Corporation.
+Notwithstanding the foregoing and anything contained in this Certificate of Incorporation or the Bylaws to the contrary, Bylaws 1, 3, 8, 10, 11, 12 and 36 may not be amended or repealed by the stockholders, and no provision inconsistent therewith may be adopted by the stockholders, without the affirmative vote of the holders of at least a majority of all classes of Voting Stock (as defined below) issued and outstanding, voting as a single class.
 The Corporation may in its Bylaws confer powers upon the Board in addition to the foregoing and in addition to the powers and authorities expressly conferred upon the Board by applicable law.
+For the purposes of this Certificate of Incorporation, "Voting Stock" means stock of the Corporation of all classes or series entitled to vote generally in the election of Directors.